marsfoundation/spark-user-actions/README.md

 # Overview

-Common user actions in the Maker ecosystem related to DAI, sDAI, NST, sNST, and USDC.
+Common user actions in the Maker ecosystem related to DAI, sDAI, USDS, sUSDS, and USDC.
 USDT is unsupported because of a lack of first-class support in Maker at this time.
 USDT can be supported if Maker infrastructure is added in the future.
 Users wanting to enter or exit via USDT need to use DEX aggregators such as Cowswap.

 These contracts are not meant to exhaustively cover all use cases, but group common actions where there is more than 1 transaction required.
 For example, swapping from USDC to sDAI is covered, but not DAI to sDAI because there is already a `deposit(...)` function on the sDAI contract.